Quick Answer: Which Method is Best?

 Our Recommendation:

-For most Manchester homes, we recommend hot water extraction every 12-18 months as your primary cleaning method.
+For most Manchester homes, we recommend Hot Water Extraction every 12–18 months as your primary cleaning method.
 For high-traffic areas or between deep cleans, encapsulation provides excellent maintenance without the drying time.

 How to Choose the Right Method